Google Translate Disclaimer

 Indoor Environment

 Mould is a type of fungus that can be found indoors and outdoors.
-Mould should never be found indoors and when it is, it can lead to health problems for those who may be allergic or more susceptible (e.g. asthmatics).
+However, mould should never be found indoors and when it is, it can lead to health problems for those who may be allergic or more susceptible (e.g. asthmatics).
 Mould needs moisture (e.g. water damage/leak or condensation) and a material (e.g. drywall or wood) for growth.
 Mould can spread by releasing spores into the air.
 It is important to keep mould growth indoors to a minimum.
 Try to clean up small areas of mould growth quickly and repair water leaks or damage.

 Not all mould causes health effects, we can respond to mould in different ways.
-Although the extent of health effects from mould exposure is less known, efforts should be made to keep mould growth indoors to a minimum.
-There is a greater risk of illness for young babies, elderly, and people with asthma or weakened immune systems.
+Although the extent of health effects from mould exposure is less known, efforts should be made to prevent mould growth indoors.
+There is a greater risk of illness for children, elderly, and people with asthma or weakened immune systems.
 If you or a family member feel unwell after being exposed to mould, speak with your health care provider.

 Health Canada provides information about some of the health risks associated with mould exposures, locations where mould growth commonly occur, suggestions for controlling mould, and information for cleaning mould.